Film: (VHS from HBO) John Tucker Must Die Betty Thomas, 2006A mildly diverting high-school comedy.

 Harriet and I went out to dinner at the Whitman House, a rather old-timey restaurant close by (the closest, according to Google Maps.)
 A rather late dinner, but pleasant aside from the excessive air conditioning.

-We went to the grocery store we rememberd from our last visit, got a still warm, fresh baked baguette and some paté for lunch.
+We went to the grocery store we remembered from our last visit, got a still warm, fresh baked baguette and some paté for lunch.
 Mmmmm-mm!

-Tova and George arrived close to dinnertime, we ate burgers at the cabin on wonderful Portugese muffings, then drove over to Corn Hill Beach to watch the sun set over the bay.
+Tova and George arrived close to dinnertime, we ate burgers at the cabin on wonderful Portugese muffins, then drove over to Corn Hill Beach to watch the sun set over the bay.

 Then back to the cabin to watch Veroncia Mars on DVD...and so to bed.

 Went for another ride on the Greenspeed, about 4 miles on the Head of the Meadow bike path.
 Not all that thrilling.
 The pavement was in poor condition, and the path runs through a solid ditch of greenery about 5 feet on each side of the narrow path, so there's not all that much to see, but it was good to get out under my own power again.
 Walking is getting harder and harder, these days I'm using two canes and still having some trouble.
 Had a bit of a fall in the kitchen this morning but managed to grab onto the sink and a cabinet to keep from hitting the floor.